The Best Ever Broccoli Salad

 I offer you an easy and healthy way to prepare broccoli so that your family will not only eat their veggies but will lick their plates clean.

-Look at all your family is missing out on not having a great deal of broccoli in their diets.
+Look at all your family is missing out on not having a broccoli in their diets.
 This light, yummy salad will delight your family and you'll be getting requests to make this over and over.

 - 2-3 heads broccoli

 - 4 slices bacon, cooked, cooled, crumbled

 - 1 small red onion

 - 3/4 cup mayonnaise

 - 1/2 cup bacon vinaigrette dressing, Canyon Foods is a great brand

 - Combine the mayonnaise and the bacon vinaigrette dressing in a medium serving bowl.